Last Updated on April 10, 2022 by Jeremy

 Although we weren't particularly fond of the filling of the kyoza due to the apparent lack of shrimp, the crisp dumpling wrapper was one of the best fried dumplings we've had in the city so far.
 The sushi roll was quite large, packed full of tuna, and was incredibly fresh (a constant worry in a city located so far inland).
 The star of these three selections was the katsu pork cutlet, which could have been offered at a restaurant anywhere in Japan and have held up as a rival.
 The fact that it was placed on an incredibly rich udon bowl only made it that much better.

 Overall, the biggest highlight of Oishii Bento was not the fact that nearly everything we tried was delicious and cooked close to perfection, it was the price.
-The average menu item here ranges from $7-$9, and the most expensive item only just breaks the $10 mark.
+The average menu item here is just over $10.
 So if you're looking to try a lot of good Japanese food without breaking your budget, Oishii Bento is the place to check out.

 Just be prepared to wait in line with a lot of college students.
 This one is no longer a secret.